dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 > [!WARNING]
 >
-> Be very careful when using <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A>, and always make sure values are either from a safe origin, or are properly sanitized.
+> Be very careful when using <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw*>, and always make sure values are either from a safe origin, or are properly sanitized.
 SQL injection attacks can have disastrous consequences for your application.

 ## Composing with LINQ